aerofur/titusstudiosmediagroup.github.io/content/pages/about.md

 # What is **Titus Studios Media?**
 **Titus Studios Media** *(Also known as Titus Studios Media Group)* is a Media Production Business that I run locally out of my home.
 We edit and produce content for YouTube and other such online services.
 Titus Studios was established on the **25th of July 2013**, since then we have made/edited numerous series, documentaries, short films, and have been editing for a number of YouTubers.

+We continue to keep our high standards and produce high quality content for the public to view.

+Titus Studios Media is always looking to improve the community and produce better content.

+As far as we know, The original creation of Titus Studios was to be a "Tech Blog", then later in 2016 branched out to Video Editing and later video production.
+It is unclear where we will be heading, or when we will stop, but at out current point we strive to keep, Building, Editing, and Releasing content for the public.
+We are always on the look for your project.

 # Looking Ahead
 Titus Studios is planning to buy a new Studio space between Late 2020 ~ 2021, the new Studio will have more room for:
 * Large Keying Screen (Greenscreen)